 1986

-The stained glass windows in our sanctuary (built in 1986) portray our Lord as the Good Shepherd.
-Each window has a separate theme based on scripture passages describing the love Jesus has for His sheep.
+The stained glass windows in our sanctuary, built in 1986, depicts Christ as the Good Shepherd.
+Each window illustrates a unique theme inspired by Scripture, reflecting the deep love Jesus has for His sheep.

-The themes and ideas for each window were originally developed by our then pastor Richard Ziehr.
-Cecil Casebier of San Antonio, Texas, and artist with an international reputation in stained glass, was commissioned to do the design.
-The windows were crafted by Statesville Glass of Statesville, North Carolina using European antique glass.
+The original themes and concepts were developed by our then-pastor, Richard Ziehr.
+Acclaimed stained glass artist Cecil Casebier of San Antonio, Texas—recognized internationally for his work—was commissioned to design the windows.
+They were expertly crafted by Statesville Glass of Statesville, North Carolina, using European antique glass.

-Chi Rho is an ancient symbol for Christ based on the first two letters of Greek word for Christ (X and P).
-The Chi Rho also represents the Shepherd's Crook.
-The lambs in the corners of the window look up to the Shepherd in adoration.
-The design is based on art work by Jeff Johnson, a son of the congregation.
+The Chi Rho is an ancient Christian symbol formed from the first two letters of the Greek word for Christ—Χ (Chi) and Ρ (Rho).
+It also evokes the image of the Shepherd’s Crook, a reminder of Christ as our Good Shepherd.
+In the corners of the window, lambs gaze upward in adoration toward their Shepherd.
+The design is adapted from artwork by Jeff Johnson, a son of this congregation.

-In a world which is often, gray and muted, these windows which turn "daylight into doxology" will be a reminder of the glorious presence of our Lord and glowing brilliance of His love.
+In a world often painted in shades of gray, these windows, transforming daylight into doxology, stand as a vivid reminder of the radiant presence of our Lord and the brilliant glow of His love.

 Abundance